 Admission and Audition Requirements

-- Mozart, Concerto in D or G - 1st and 2nd Movement
+- Mozart’s Concerto for Flute in D Major or Mozart’s Concerto for Flute in G Major (1st and 2nd movements)

-- A sonata or concerto for flute and piano
+- One contrasting work for solo flute or flute and piano

 - Mozart Concerto in G or D Major, 1st and 2nd movement